rutger-hertoghe/GPP_ResearchProject/README.md

-Research Topic: How to generate navmeshes & 3D navmeshes starting from level geometries in Unity.
+Research Topic: How to generate navmeshes from level geometries in Unity (and maybe dip my toes into 3D navmeshes as a bonus)